selwynpolit/d9book/book/views.md

 For filtering the `field_content`, I add those filters and specify `contains Resources`, `contains tools` and `contains software` and specify the relationship as `(field_content: Paragraph)`.
 This shows up as `(field_content: Paragraph) Title Override (contains Resources)`.

-I also used the `add/or rearrange` filter criteria to break the filters into groups and specify some conditions.
+I also used the `add/or rearrange` filter criteria to break the filters into groups and specify some or conditions.

 ![Views Rearrange filter criteria](/images/views-filter-criteria.png)